YoruAlptraum/dotfiles/README.md

-my dotfiles repo for nixos, i do not use home-manager, i use stow instead
+my dotfiles repo for nixos, i do not use home-manager just stow

+[Desktop]!(imgs/desktop.png)